isaac-friedman/lphw/README.md

 # lphw
-My workthrough of Lear Python the Hard Way by Zed Shaw
+My workthrough of Learn Python the Hard Way by Zed Shaw